 Dialysis is a procedure performed routinely on patients who have acute or chronic kidney disease, or end-stage renal disease.
-Kidney failure is most often irreversible and options are dialysis or kidney transplant.
+Kidney failure is most often irreversible, and options are dialysis or kidney transplant.
 In these patients, their kidneys have stopped functioning as they used to.
-The purpose of the kidneys are to cleanse the body of waste products, regulate the fluid volume of the body and promote removal of the appropriate amount of electrolytes and chemical substances.
+The purpose of the kidneys is to cleanse the body of waste products, regulate the fluid volume of the body and promote removal of the appropriate number of electrolytes and chemical substances.
 The process of dialysis is to do the job of the kidneys by cleansing the blood and removing waste products and excess fluid.
 In order to be hooked up to the dialysis machine, a blood access site must be created, that can withstand frequent needle puncture; these sites can be temporary or long term.

 What are the types of dialysis access surgeries?